Purple Clay Trivia: Why Are Purple Clay Teapots Often Fired Multiple Times?

 When Were Teapots Fired Just Once?

-Before the Republic of China period, local artisans in Dingshu hadn't yet adopted modern -firing techniques and mostly used kilns.
+Before the Republic of China period, local artisans in Dingshu hadn't yet adopted modern kiln-firing techniques and mostly used kilns.
 Dragon kilns have poor controllability, and each additional firing increased the risk of damage.
 Therefore, older teapots were typically fired just once.
 As a result, the lids rarely fit tightly, unless the potter was an exceptional master who understood the clay's properties perfectly.
 Such masters were rare.

 Purple Clay Trivia: Why Are Purple Clay Teapots Often Fired Multiple Times?-2